 Students in kindergarten take part in a variety of social studies activities and projects to help broaden their understanding of the world in which they live by encouraging them to be aware of the role they play in both small and large communities.
 The yearlong theme for kindergarten social studies is "Me, My Family and My Place in the World," and topics include similarities and differences in families, map skills, and the study of a Spanish-speaking country.
 In addition to classroom projects and activities, students take part in field trips and technology-based programs to parallel unit studies.

-The kindergarten Spanish program is designed to introduce students to the Spanish language and culture.
+The kindergarten Spanish program is designed to introduce students to the Spanish language and culture, and to solidify and expand on what they learned in Pre-Kindergarten.
 Units are constructed according to basic essential concepts related to students’ daily life: greetings, polite words, colors, numbers, the calendar, the weather, body parts, clothing, foods, animals, transportation, and family members.
 Other concepts are related to their immediate and expanded community, geographic location of countries, international holidays and traditions.
 The Spanish program is based on listening comprehension and oral production, book reading, songs, rhymes, movement, and echoing of words.
 The students at this age level are also encouraged to both read and write Spanish words.
 This 30-minute class meets daily.